 |Telephone:||+61 8 6304 5231|

-Dr Edmund Goh is Senior Lecturer in the School of Business and Law.
+Dr Edmund Goh is Senior Lecturer, School of Business and Law.
 He specialises in Hospitality Management and is the Unit Coordinator for HOS2325 (Undergraduate) and HOS6504 (Postgraduate).

-Edmund obtained his PhD from the University of Queensland, Master of Philosophy from the University of Wollongong and Master of Commerce from the University of Sydney.
-Before moving into academia, Edmund worked in operational, marketing and hospitality positions with companies such as the Singapore Police Force, MacDonald’s, Park Hyatt, and Mandarin Oriental.
-As a hospitality entrepreneur, he invested and managed his own service apartments in Sydney and operated a boutique bed and breakfast cottage in Blue Mountains Australia.
+Edmund obtained his PhD from the University of Queensland, a Master of Philosophy from the University of Wollongong and a Master of Commerce from the University of Sydney.
+Before moving into academia, Edmund has worked in various marketing and hospitality sectors with companies such as the Singapore Police Force, MacDonald’s, Hyatt, and Mandarin Oriental.

 He has taught across several universities such as University of Sydney, University of Technology Sydney, Western Sydney University, University of Wollongong, and Torrens University Australia.
 Prior to joining Edith Cowan University, he was the Head of Academic Studies at Blue Mountains International Hotel Management School, Torrens University Australia.